-For most of you, our latest member to be featured in an interview needs little introduction.
-For Terri is possibly one of the most prolific and well known fashion doll bloggers on the Internet, with her blog Collecting Fashion Dolls by Terri Gold.
-I'm sure all of us at one time have read one of Teri's insightful reviews or been in adoration over her stunning photography.
-So it was a special treat to see that Terri become a DollObservers member and even start a group dedicated to her blogging pursuits.
+Our latest member to be featured in an interview needs little introduction, for Terri is possibly one of the most prolific and well-known fashion doll bloggers on the Internet.
+With her blog Collecting Fashion Dolls by Terri Gold.
+I’m sure all of us at one time have read one of Teri’s insightful reviews or been in adoration over her stunning photography.
+So it was a special treat to see that Terri become a DollObservers.com member.

 TG: I had seen it on Facebook and I think a specific doll was featured that interested me.